octajune/att-sejal/Readme.md

 teacher can record the attendance automatically in the classroom.
 The system will recognise the faces and verify the presence or absence of each student.

-The website is currently hosted on: https://sejal-web.azurewebsites.net/
+The website is currently hosted on: https://sejal-web.azurewebsites.net/ <br />
+Video Demo: https://www.youtube.com/watch?v=2SSLMAmgel0 <br /> <br />
 I have mocked the data for a teacher account (Username: ivy.sejal@gmail.com, Password: Sejal) and a student account (Username: suman.sharma@gmail.com, Password: suman) for easier evaluation

 ![alt text](images/landing.png "Attendance Manager")